 Food service firms admit cheating US military

-PHILADELPHIA (AP) — Two foreign companies have pleaded guilty to fraud and conspiracy for overcharging the U.S. military in connection with a contract to provide food and water to troops in Afghanistan.
+PHILADELPHIA (AP) — Several foreign companies have pleaded guilty to fraud and conspiracy for overcharging the U.S. military in connection with a contract to provide food and water to troops in Afghanistan, authorities said Monday.

 The case involves Supreme Group B.V., a privately held Dutch corporation, and its subsidiaries, Supreme Foodservice GmbH of Switzerland and Supreme Foodservice FZE of United Arab Emirates.
 The companies agreed to pay $288 million in fines and restitution, plus $101 million to resolve a whistleblower suit.